princefelix-23/CST8915_Assignment2/README.md

 ## **Scenario**

 This project demonstrates a building of cloud-native application to be deployed in a Kubernetes Cluster.
 The application architecture follows the design principles of the [Algonquin Pet Store (On Steroids)](https://github.com/ramymohamed10/algonquin-pet-store-on-steroids).
-Order Queue Service is refcatored to utilized a manage backing service, in this case Azure Service Bus.
+Order Queue Service is refactored to utilize a managed backing service, in this case Azure Service Bus.

-The project implements an AI-powered product Descriptions and image generation using GPT-4 and DALL-E.
+The project implements an AI-powered product descriptions and image generation using GPT-4 and DALL-E.

 ## Application Architecture